 Connected devices are continuously reporting information back to companies and, most importantly, letting support teams see when problems arise.
 Analysts predict that by 2020 30 billion connected devices around the world will give you data to work with.
 While we’re currently trending toward making the most out of the numbers we have now, soon support teams will know when and how to engage the customer to keep satisfaction as high as possible.

 What good is all that data if we don’t do anything with it?
 These first few months of 2016 have shown support teams using their information to reach out to customers before a problem even occurred, and results have been promising.
 Forrester reports that Sears saw a 20% lift in revenue with an overall customer satisfaction rating of 90% when support teams reached out to customers they identified as having a propensity for buying.
 Proactively providing relevant information, like Amazon does with its shipping times, can greatly improve customer satisfaction when you do it correctly.

 A simple phone call presents the counterpoint to the complexity of social media support tickets.
 Polled customers respond that social media isn’t “feasible for complex tasks,” so your support team’s person-to-person skills are critically important.
 Preparing customer-support teams to handle omnichannel conversation methods has included — and will continue to include — better sales enablement for phone calls.
 Forrester notes that this trend is a sign that customer-support teams are being graded with less focus on efficiency, and more on customer satisfaction at the end of the day.

-If you’re curious how Lesson.ly can help enable your customer-support team to do their best work, try our 15-day free trial.
+If you’re curious how Lesson.ly can help enable your customer support team to do their best work, check out this demo.